Harsh truths about why do people not subscribe on YouTube + fix

 Written by: Dexxter Clark

-Are you ready to hear some red-pill harsh truths about why you do have views but no subscribers?
+you ready to hear some red-pill harsh truths about why you do have views but

 In this article I’ll look at the best view to subscribe ratio, common reasons why viewers don’t subscribe, the best fixes and tips to get more organic subscribers and what YouTube Analytics metrics to use.